OpenFieldAutomation-OFA/cubemars_hardware/README.md

 # cubemars_hardware

-This package contains the [ros2_control](https://control.ros.org/master/index.html) hardware interface to control the CubeMars AK series motors with a  `SystemInterface`.
+This package contains a [ros2_control](https://control.ros.org/master/index.html) hardware interface to control the CubeMars AK series motors with a  `SystemInterface`.
 It was tested on two AK70-10.

 ## Motor Setup
 The package assumes that the motor is setup in Servo Mode.